demisto/content/Packs/ThalesCipherTrustManager/Integrations/ThalesCipherTrustManager/README.md

 Manage secrets and protect sensitive data through Thales CipherTrust security platform.
-This integration was integrated and tested with version xx of CipherTrust.
+This integration was integrated and tested with version v1 of CipherTrust.

 ## Configure Thales CipherTrust Manager on Cortex XSOAR